Dear reader of ADxS.org, please excuse the disruption.

 Joint tests with a neurofeedback therapist revealed a significant influence of medication and food (sugar) on the QEEG values.

 • Methylphenidate causes greater agitation within the QEEG values within a few minutes.
-As expected, methylphenidate impeded the theta increase and beta decrease in ADHD-HI sought by neurofeedback.
+As expected, methylphenidate impeded the theta increase and beta decrease in ADHD-HI targeted by neurofeedback.
 This is not surprising as MPH is a stimulant.
 It explains why MPH should be taken in such a way that the effect has worn off by bedtime.

 • Sugar (2 chocolate bars within 5 minutes at 90 kg body weight) caused significant changes in the QEEG of an ADHD-HI subject.